Some of the offers on this page may have expired.

 How we chose our best balance transfer cards

 Bankrate writers and editors have evaluated dozens of options to determine which cards are most likely to help you achieve your financial goals with a balance transfer.
 In this category, our 5-star scoring system pays particular attention to the essential features of a balance transfer credit card, including:

 0% introductory APR offer

-Balance transfer cards should typically have a long period — between 12 and 18 months — of 0% APR.
-You’ll find it easier to pay off the transferred balance before the regular APR takes effect.
+Balance transfer cards should ideally have a long 0% APR introductory offer — between 12 and 18 months, if not longer.
+You’ll have more time to pay off the transferred balance before the regular APR takes effect.

 Balance transfer fee

-A good balance transfer credit card will offer a low fee on transferred balances.
-A great balance transfer credit card might not charge a transfer fee at all, like the Chase Slate Credit Card or Amex EveryDay Credit Card.
+The best balance transfer credit cards will charge a low fee on transferred balances, or even no fee at all.
 If you have an excellent credit score, consider asking to have the fee lowered or waived.